 Public Information Officers Learning Collaborative

-The Center for Juvenile Justice Reform (CJJR) at Georgetown University’s McCourt School of Public Policy, in partnership with the Campaign for Youth Justice, the Communications Consortium Media Center, the Public Welfare Foundation, and Casey Family Programs conducts an annual learning collaborative for juvenile justice and child welfare public information officers (PIOs) at Georgetown University.
+The Center for Juvenile Justice Reform (CJJR) at Georgetown University’s McCourt School of Public Policy, in partnership with the Annie E. Casey Foundation, Casey Family Programs, the Communications Consortium Media Center, and the Justice Policy Institute, conducts an annual learning collaborative for juvenile justice and child welfare public information officers (PIOs) at Georgetown University.
 The three-day learning collaborative is designed for public agency officials and provides an opportunity to strengthen the communication efforts of these two groups of PIOs.
 This is done through a curriculum focusing on communication strategies and ways to bring their work together across child, youth and family related issues.

 The public information officers considered for this learning collaborative are selected by CJJR and its partners.
 The selection is based in part upon the following criteria: the quality of the information officer’s current work, a sustained commitment to working on children and youth related issues, and the information officer’s work in jurisdictions where strong progressive reform efforts are underway.